 [Table of Contents]People old and young enjoy waxing nostalgic about

 and learning some of the history of early electronics.
-Popular Electronics was published from October 1954 through April
+Popular Electronics was published from October 1954 through April 1985.
+All copyrights (if any) are hereby acknowledged.

-even by the end of 1957, single-sideband broadcasting was still in its infancy.
+was still in its infancy.
 The claim that, "CSSB's most remarkable feature

 is that although it uses but one sideband, a broadcast will still sound

 amongst radio aficionados.
 Just as many audiophiles swear that even

 the most sophisticated solid-state driver is not as good as a vintage

 is clearly distinguishable from standard double-sideband.
 Doubt me?